-The spread of printing as a trade benefited from workers in Germany who had helped Gutenberg in his early printing experiments, who then went on to become printers, and who taught the trade to others.
+The spread of printing as a trade benefited from workers in Germany who had helped Gutenberg in his early printing experiments and then went on to become printers who taught the trade to others.

-After Germany, it was Italy who was the next recipient of Gutenberg’s invention, with the printing press brought to the country in 1465.
+After Germany, Italy became the next recipient of Gutenberg’s invention when the printing press was brought to the country in 1465.
 By 1470, Italian printers began to make a successful trade in printed matter.

-German printers were invited to set up presses at the Sorbonne in Paris in 1470, with the librarian there choosing books to be printed, mostly textbooks, for the students.
-By 1476, other German printers had moved to Paris and set-up private companies.
+German printers were invited to set up presses at the Sorbonne in Paris in 1470, and the librarian there chose books to be printed, mostly textbooks, for the students.
+By 1476, other German printers had moved to Paris and set up private companies.

 Gutenberg’s invention was brought to England in 1476 by William Caxton, an Englishman who had lived in Bruges, Belgium, for years.
 Caxton went to Cologne to learn to print in 1471 in order to set up a press in Bruges and publish his own translations of various works.